ws89/reading-notes/java/ThreadLocal.md

 # GC

 Each thread holds an implicit reference to its copy of a thread-local variable as long as the thread is alive and the `ThreadLocal` instance is accessible; after a thread goes away, all of its copies of thread-local instances are subject to garbage collection (unless other references to these copies exist).

-## InheritableThreadLocal

-​    The `InheritableThreadLocal` class is a subclass of `ThreadLocal`.
-Instead of each thread    having its own value inside a `ThreadLocal`, the `InheritableThreadLocal` grants access    to values to a thread and all child threads created by that thread.

 # SourceCode